logo

 No comments

-COSTUMES & IDENTITY, PRESERVATION ZONES
+COSTUMES & IDENTITY, HAU DONG'S HIGHLIGHTS, PRESERVATION ZONES

 The red veil (khăn phủ diện) is not merely a ritual implement but a symbol imbued with profound spiritual significance within the Mother Goddess Belief of the Three Palaces (Đạo Mẫu Tam Phủ).
 Placed over the head of the medium (đồng nhân) prior to each trance performance (giá hầu), the veil marks a liminal moment—a transitional state in which the practitioner prepares to shift from ordinary human identity to the embodied presence of deities and spirits.